The KSW Blog

 Hormonal Imbalance

-• So many acne suffers come into The Clear Skin Solution with a laundry list of common hormonal symptoms like mood swings, headaches/migraines, low va-va-voom (sex) drive, edema (water retention), PMS, fatigue, weight gain, hormone-related bloat, endometriosis, or PCOS.
+• So many acne sufferers come into The Clear Skin Solution with a laundry list of common hormonal symptoms like mood swings, headaches/migraines, low va-va-voom (sex) drive, edema (water retention), PMS, fatigue, weight gain, hormone-related bloat, endometriosis, or PCOS.

 Intestinal Distress